Bada-Don/Anmol-Lipi-Transliterator/readme.md

 * 🔁 Add support for more fonts and languages.
 * 🔤 Enable reverse transliteration (Font → Roman).
 * 🧠 Improve AI accuracy using feedback loops.
+* 🫙 Storing correct results of repeated words for optimization.

 ---